 - Only users that have a Premium Power BI subscription can make use of the Linked Entities functionality.

 Are you tired of following a tedious ETL setup process?
-Click here to check how Hevo, can you help you set up your ETL Pipelines for Power BI and 100+sources in a hassle-free and completely automated manner.
+Click here to check how Hevo, can you help you set up your ETL Pipelines for 150+sources in a hassle-free and completely automated manner.

 Method 3: Creating Dataflows using Computed Entities to set up Power BI ETL